Searching Course Reserves

-Instructors may bring to the reserve desk a clean copy of an article or selection from a book to be scanned for electronic reserves along with a completed white reserve card for each item.
-If the article has been previously used you need only bring in the card.
-If the article can be linked to from an electronic database, instructors may bring to the reserve desk a completed white reserve card (available from the circulation desk or access the PDF version here), with full citation information, or submit this form for articles that are in a library database.
-Note that it can take up to two weeks to get articles online.
-Permission to use electronic copies and photocopies of articles will be requested by the library.
+Instructors may bring a printed copy of an article or selection from a book to be scanned for electronic reserves to the Circulation Desk along with a completed white reserve card for each item (access the fillable and printable PDF version here).
+If the article has been previously used, you need only bring in the white card.
+If the article can be linked from an electronic database, instructors may submit this form for articles that are in a library database, or bring a completed white reserve card with full citation information to the Circulation Desk.
+Note that it can take up to two weeks to get articles online due to seeking permission and following copyright compliance.

 Electronic Music Reserves

 Faculty are encouraged to use the library's paid streaming media subscriptions, such as Naxos Music Library, for electronic music reserves.
 A complete list is available on the Music Electronic Resources page.
 If you have any question please contact Antoinette at 920-832-6995 (x6995 on campus) or via email.

 Physical Reserves: Books, DVDs, and Scores, other Materials

 Reserve materials are kept securely behind the circulation desk and may be requested from a circulation worker by title and class number.
 Materials MUST be checked out to be used.
 Instructors designate reserve loan periods of one hour, two hours, one day or three days.
 Permanent reserve materials provided by academic departments and organizations are kept near the circulation desk.
 Personal items will be cataloged and receive barcodes and magnetic detection strips.
 The circulation staff will try to place materials on reserve within 24 hours of receiving them.
 However, during busy times, such as the first week of classes, this may not be possible.
 Please keep this in mind when assigning reserve readings to your students.

 How to Place Items on Physical Reserve: